jsbarragan796/instafight/README.md

 # NOMBRE
 ## Description
-This is a web application let you make fight two instagram accounts, who has the most number of recent likes wins, let the fight begin!!.
+This is a web application let you make a fight between instagram accounts, who has the most number of recent likes wins, let the fight begin!!.
 This was my hour and half midterm exam of my sprint 2018
 [Web development](http://johnguerra.co/classes/webDevelopment_spring_2018/)
 at [Uniandes](https://www.uniandes.edu.co).

+There is a deployed version available at [here](https://www.uniandes.edu.co)

 ## Getting Started
 The following instructions will get you a copy of the project up and running on your local machine for development, testing purposes or grading the exam.